-Herbie needed very good soil in the vegetable patch to help the vegetables grow... (p.3).
+Herbie needed very good soil in the vegetable patch to help the vegetables grow... (pp.3).
 The dirt and mud that is all around us is very important for our natural environment.
 Soil is the material in which plants grow.
 It provides plants with vital nutrients.

 Complete a KWHL chart on soil.
-Draw four columns and under each explain what you already know about soil (K), what you want to find out before you start experimenting (W), how you will find out this information (H) and, once you've finished your investigations, summarise what you have learnt about soil (L).
+Draw four columns and under each explain:

+- What you already know about soil (K) - What you want to find out before you start experimenting (W) - How you will find out this information (H) - Once you've finished your investigations, summarise what you have learnt about soil (L)